theodi/open-data-licensing/guides/reusers-guide.md

 ### Displaying Copyright Notices

-Some licenses require you to display copyright notices that are provided by data publishers.
-A copyright notice is defined using the `copyrightNotice` property, and will typically be a short phrase, e.g. _© Crown copyright 2013_.
+Some licenses may require you to display or preserve copyright notices that are provided by data publishers.
+For example you may need to retain notices when re-distributing data.

+A copyright notice is defined using the `copyrightNotice` property, and will typically be a short phrase, e.g. _© Crown copyright 2013_, or _Copyright © 2013, Example Ltd_

-You should also display any copyright notices found in a rights statement.
+You should also consider displaying any copyright notices found in a rights statement.
 A simple approach is to include the notice alongside your attribution text and link, e.g.:

-    <span>Uses data supplied by <a href="http://example.org/attribution-link">Example Company</a>. © Crown copyright 2013</span>
+    <span>Uses data from <a href="http://example.org/attribution-link">Example Ltd</a>. © Crown copyright 2013 Example, Ltd.</span>

 If the data publisher has included a `copyrightStatement` link, but has not included any notice text, then you can build a link as follows:

-    <span>Uses data supplied by <a href="http://example.org/attribution-link">Example Company</a>.
+    <span>Uses data from <a href="http://example.org/attribution-link">Example Ltd</a>.
         <a href="http://example.org/attribution-link">Copyright Statement</a>.</span>

 See below for further notes on displaying attribution links and copyright notices.